socialcomplab/semeval23-mcpt/README.md

 TLDR: Our system (mCPT) employs a pre-training procedure based on multilingual Transformers using a label-aware contrastive loss function to tackle the SemEval-2023 Task 3 Subtask Framing Detection.
 The challenge of the shared task lies in identifying a set of 14 frames when only a few or zero samples are available, i.e., a multilingual multi-label few- or zero-shot setting.
 Therein, we exploit two features of the task: (i) multi-label information and (ii) multilingual data for pre-training.
-We are first on the Spanish framing prediction leaderboard: https://propaganda.math.unipd.it/semeval2023task3/SemEval2023testleaderboard.html
+We are first on the Spanish framing prediction [leaderboard](https://propaganda.math.unipd.it/semeval2023task3/SemEval2023testleaderboard.html).

 ![mCPT-Overview](training.png)